Prime Markets

 Seoul, South Korea

-That’s not spectacular compared to emerging markets but it’s decent income while you capture appreciation, particularly in a city where office and housing markets rank among Asia-Pacific’s tightest according to research from CBRE.
+Seoul yields run around 4 per cent to 5 per cent gross according to Global Property Guide's 2026 data.
+That is decent income while you capture appreciation, particularly in a city where office and housing markets rank among Asia-Pacific's tightest according to CBRE research, with JLL's Seoul desk corroborating the picture across three consecutive quarters.

-For anyone thinking five to ten years out, Seoul offers something compelling: a mature, easy-to-trade market in a globally important city that’s posting the strongest price gains in this group while underlying fundamentals keep strengthening.
+Authorities have implemented permit requirements in prime districts like Gangnam, Seocho, Songpa, and Yongsan, with fresh loan-to-value adjustments targeting only the hottest submarkets.
+For anyone thinking five to ten years out, Seoul offers a mature, easy-to-trade market in a globally important city while underlying fundamentals keep strengthening.

 Seoul, South Korea Best Emerging real estate markets